frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 This change also breaks backwards compatibility with previous versions for `config.yaml`, the model training configuration[^2].

-In this tutorial, we'll walk through steps to run the newer release on [Frontier](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
+In this HOWTO, we'll walk through steps to run the newer release on [Frontier](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
 To focus on end-use first, this article describes the steps in reverse order.

-On Frontier, a pre-built environment is available at by sourcing a bashrc or rcrc file,
+On Frontier, a pre-built environment is available by sourcing a bashrc or rcrc file,

     . /lustre/orion/stf006/world-shared/rogersdd/envs/allegro2/env.sh # bash shell